Areas of Interest & Expertise

-I am a public health researcher interested in exploring how social conditions influence health.
-I am especially interested in understanding how social and gender inequalities intersect to impact adolescents’ health indicators.
+Mukta is a public health researcher interested in exploring how social conditions influence health.
+She is especially interested in understanding how social and gender inequalities intersect to impact adolescents’ health indicators.

-Most recently, I worked as a Technical Specialist with the Population Council, New Delhi.
-I co-led baseline data collection for a community-based evaluation for a programme aimed at skilling the in-school and out-of-school adolescent girls to reduce the incidence of child marriage in Rajasthan.
-My research work included contributing to an evidence synthesis of experimental studies from South Asia and Sub-Saharan Africa that were aimed at delaying marriage, reducing teenage pregnancies, and improving labour force participation among adolescent girls and young women.
-I also co-authored research briefs, analyzed data, designed research tools, and supervised data collection.
+Her research work included contributing to an evidence synthesis of experimental studies from South Asia and Sub-Saharan Africa that were aimed at delaying marriage, reducing teenage pregnancies, and improving labour force participation among adolescent girls and young women.
+She also co-authored research briefs, analysed data, designed research tools, and supervised data collection.

-I have earned my doctoral degree in Public Health from the Indian Institute of Technology, Gandhinagar [December 2014-August 2020].
-My doctoral research focused on understanding the social determinants of menstrual health among adolescents across urban, rural and tribal settings in Nashik district, Maharashtra.
-My doctoral study on menstrual health included both adolescent girls as well as boys as I explored how gender itself acts as a social determinant to influence adolescents’ knowledge, beliefs, and communication regarding menstruation using a mixed-methods approach.
-Prior to my doctoral journey, I worked with IIT Gandhinagar as a Research Associate.
+Her doctoral study on menstrual health included both adolescent girls as well as boys as she explored how gender itself acts as a social determinant to influence adolescents’ knowledge, beliefs, and communication regarding menstruation using a mixed-methods approach.
+Prior to her doctoral journey, she worked with IIT Gandhinagar as a Research Associate.

-Besides work, I love Indian classical dance and enjoy reading Marathi literature.
+Besides work, she loves Indian classical dance and enjoys reading Marathi literature.

 To get a conceptual understanding the context, assumptions, and overall framework/political economy of public health.

 Explore the notions of mental health and well-being.